hphelion/documentation/devplatform/helion/user/reference/environment.html.md

 HELION\_APP\_ROOT: This is the "root" directory from the Application Lifecycle Service point of view.
 It contains app specific HOME directory (app/), the log file directory (logs/) and various scripts.

-The [HOME](#home) environment variable will actually point to the app directory, which looks mostly like the directory uploaded by the client.
+The <a href="#home">HOME</a> environment variable will actually point to the app directory, which looks mostly like the directory uploaded by the client.
 This is where *manifest.yml* and all the application files live.

 HELION\_DOCUMENT\_ROOT: This contains the root directory where the user can access.
 The document-root must always be specified relative to \$HOME (/home/helion/app).